Creative Quotient cover

 Examen Factum and the Memory That Generates

 Imran Stanton Cooper is the author of The Vitruvian Quotient, a scientifically grounded human-intelligence framework integrating eight peer-reviewed assessment domains into a single compensatory model.
-He holds the original copyright on VQ (July 2025) and has authored the framework's foundational academic paper, the trade adaptation, and the per-quotient series breaking down the science behind each domain.
+The framework was completed in 2010 and registered with the United States Copyright Office on 9 July 2025 under registration number TX 9-530-916 (The Vitruvian Quotient, Assessment, and Assessment Framework — "VQ" and the Vitruvius Exam).
+Cooper has authored the framework's foundational academic paper, the trade adaptation, and the per-quotient series breaking down the science behind each domain.